 AlzheimersNet is your comprehensive guide to memory care in Raleigh, NC.
-Memory care facilities offer housing and care for older adults with Alzheimer's disease and other types of dementia.
-Memory care empowers seniors with memory impairment to stay as active and engaged as possible, while living in a dignified, comfortable and supervised setting.
-Our local Senior Living Advisors are widely knowledgeable about memory care in Raleigh, NC and surrounding areas.
-After an initial assessment, your advisor will prepare a list of memory care facilities that most closely match your loved one's specific requirements for care and living preferences, as well as your family's budget.
+Memory care facilities provide housing and care for older adults with Alzheimer's disease and other types of dementia.
+Memory care empowers seniors who have memory loss to stay as active and engaged as possible, while living in a dignified, comfortable and supervised setting.
+Our local Senior Living Advisors are expert in dementia care in Raleigh, NC and surrounding areas.
+After an initial assessment, your advisor will prepare a list of memory care facilities that most closely match your loved one's unique imperatives for care and living preferences, as well as your family's budget.

 Facts about Raleigh